-Study centers on water alternatives for Navajo farms
+Study focuses on water options for Navajo farms

 GADII'AHI — Tribal and federal officials talked today about conducting a feasibility study that would develop contingency plans for delivering water to farms on the Navajo Nation.